jaakkopasanen/AutoEq/README.md

 trying to fix it precisely.

 ## Usage
-AutoEQ produces settings for basically all types of equalizer apps.
+AutoEq produces settings for basically all types of equalizer apps.

 ### Convolution Equalizers
 Convolution equalizer is the most powerful type of equalizer software.
 These equalizers allow extremly precise control